 Also, stay away from the noisy cluttered layouts.
 You want your website to look clean and avoid the mess and chaos.

 White space makes the layout more breathable, emphasizes the main message and gives comfort to the eyes.

 4. Choose the right website layout

 When you duck into a premium retail store amidst the hustle and bustle of the main shopping street, you instantly notice the difference.
 There is more space, the furniture is exquisitely beautiful, and there are fewer clothes on the racks than even in your own wardrobe.
 Premium brands rarely expose more than one size of each model on the retail floor.

-You can reсonstruct this retail experience online with the right website layout.
+You can reсonstruct this retail experience online with the right WordPress Web Design.
 The simpler the structure of the site, the easier it is for the user to navigate.

 Come up with a top-level framework, that surrounds the content and helps the user find a way through different parts of the website.
 Menus, sidebars, bottom bars – are all parts of the top-level framework.

 Each section of a website needs to have a purpose.
 Think about what actions you want the user to take.
 Don’t mindlessly put call-to-actions everywhere but think about your customer journey, how he sees the site and where his eyes might land first.

 5. Make sure the website is mobile optimized